Most recently updated on May 7, 2023

 It’s a daunting task for a city already dealing with some economic issues.

-There is also the issue of housing affordability.
-The median price for a single-family home here is close to $190,000, about 34 percent below the national average.
-However, a 2018 report noted that housing prices in San Antonio had doubled since 2005 while incomes had risen only 40 percent.
+There is also the issue of home prices.
+The median price for a single-family home here is about $260,000, a 4 percent increase from a year ago but still $170,000 below the national average.

 Before we get too settled here, let’s get a wide perspective of the city.